How to Apply for Financial Aid (Step 1)

 You may check the status of your application with USDE at any time, but we recommend you at least check the status at the following times:

-1 week after submission - if you used a PIN to sign your application
+1 week after submission - if you used the FSA ID to sign your application

 2-3 weeks after submission - if you printed, signed and mailed a signature page.

 • Once the US Department of Education has received all required signatures and processed your application or correction form, you can access your processed application information by selecting View and Print your Student Aid Report from the left navigation bar at the FAFSA web site.